 Sure, you land credits on IMDb, but a full time job is required to pay rent, buy food and…oh yeah, pay off school loans.

 Film school taught me a lot about filmmaking.
 It didn’t prepare me for the reality of life after school in the entertainment industry.
-And this devours the careers of so many people who moved to LA to follow their dreams.
+And this devours the careers of so many people who move to LA to follow their dreams!

 The first thing any aspiring director must do after graduation is begin writing and directing movies.
-But those who dump $30-60K on their education typically don’t have any resources left to pay rent, let alone fund their films.
+But those who dump $30-60K on their education typically don’t have any resources left to pay rent, let buy gear and start shooting.

 Film school taught me a lot about filmmaking, but it didn’t prepare me for the reality of life in the entertainment industry.